albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     }
     ```

-    All methods and state available to the `Box` is not also available to the `LightBox`.
+    All methods and state available to the `Box` is also available to the `LightBox`.

     ```bash
     Box a: an open box
     Box b: a closed box
     ```

     Note that the opposite does not hold.
-In other words, not all `Box`es are `LightBox`es.
+In other words, **NOT all boxes are light boxes**.
 Fruit is a good analogy to this.
-All apples are fruit but not all fruit are apples.
+All apples are fruit but not all fruit is apples.
+Shapes are another good example.
+All circles are shape, but not all shapes are circle.

     The following will not compile.